Weak instrumental variables due to ignored nonlinearities in panel data: A Super Learner Control Function estimator: Comparison of the SLCFE with plug-in IV and naive plug-in 2SLS estimators

 The second term does not converge to zero at rate faster than $\sqrt{N_T}$ because $\tau g_o(z_i)$ is not centered at 0.
-Thus, the naive plug-in estimator presents a first order bias term that does not vanish using sample-splitting.
-Thus, the naive plug-in 2SLS estimator is inconsistent. \end{proof}
+Thus, the naive plug-in estimator presents a first order bias term that does not vanish using sample-splitting after scaling by $\sqrt{N_T}$.
+Thus, the naive plug-in 2SLS estimator is not $\sqrt{N_T}$-consistent. \end{proof}